qiscus/qiscus-sdk-android/README.md

 Qiscus SDK
 ======
 Qiscus SDK is a lightweight and powerful android chat library.
-Qiscus SDK will allow you to easyly integrating Qiscus engine with your apps to make cool chatting application.
+Qiscus SDK will allow you to easily integrating Qiscus engine with your apps to make cool chatting application.

 # Instalation
 Add to your project build.gradle